 ‘The Virgin Mary in history and art’.

 Miri Rubin, Catherine Marshall, Colm Toibin and Marina Warner on imaginings of Mary.
 Broadcast on on Arts Tonight with Vincent Woods, RTÉ Radio One, Ireland.
-The programme can be heard here.
+More available here.

 3rd November 2011, 10am